BESSER-PEARL/BESSER-education/lab2_developing_code_generators/README.md

 generator.generate()
 ```

 The B-UML model defined in the previous code corresponds to the diagram in the next figure.
-Therefore, by running the above code, you should obtain a file containing the names of the three classes (Library, Book, and Author) as output.
+Therefore, by running the above code, you should obtain a file containing the names of the three classes (*Library*, *Book*, and *Author*) as output.

 <div align="center">
   <img src="figs/library_model.png" alt="Example model domain" width="550"/>